 Let’s take a look at how to construct the 9, 11 and 13 chords as well as what altered chords are and how to build them.

 There are 3 types of 9 chords, the dom9, the maj9 and the min9.
 The video lessons above demonstrate all possible shapes of the dom9 and maj9.
 The min9 only has one shape so it didn’t get a video lesson.

 There are two types of commonly used 11 chords, the dom11 and the min11.
 You can’t play 11 and m11 chords in all shapes so again, there are no video lessons for them.

-The 13th chord is closely related to the dom7 and 6 chords, only one shape is almost always used, the E shape.
+The 13 chord is closely related to the dom7 and 6 chords, only one shape is almost always used, the E shape.

 My favourite ‘13 chord in a song’ example is Billy Cobham’s ‘Red Baron’ which moves between a G13 and a C9 for the majority of the song.

 Etta James gorgeous ‘At Last’ contain an altered chord, have a listen and see if you can find it!